 You have a choice.
 The original recipe does not, inexplicably, crisp the skin.
 I do.
 I do this by searing just the skin of the pheasant thighs in olive oil, then, at the end, uncovering the casserole dish for maybe 20 minutes to re-crisp it.
 Looks and works great.

-You’ll want some sturdy bread for this, as it’s saucy and you want bread to sop it all up with.
+You’ll want some sturdy bread to go with your 40 clove garlic chicken, as it’s saucy and you want bread to sop it all up with.

 - 1/2 cup olive oil

-- 10 to 16 pheasant thighs, see above for substitutions
+- 10 to 16 chicken or pheasant thighs, see above for substitutions

 - Salt and black pepper

 - 4 celery stalks, chopped

 - 2 cups white or yellow onion, sliced from root to tip